stacks-network/stacks-core/docs/profiling.md

 - generating flame graphs, and
 - profiling sqlite queries.

-Note that all bash commands in this document are run from the stacks-blockchain repository root directory.
+Note that all bash commands in this document are run from the [stacks-core repository](https://github.com/stacks-network/stacks-core) root directory.

 ## Logging tips